goofyahhgu/stell3rgames/index.md

-## Welcome to OutRed Games!
+## Welcome to Redd Games!
 Enter the password down below.
 When you put the correct password, it will take you to all the games.
 The password changes once a week.

 <SCRIPT>
 function passWord() {